-Daylight saving and longer days are here and while we Aussies love the sun and the beach, we have to up the ante when it comes to our skin care for summer.
+Daylight saving and longer days are here and while we Aussies love the sun and the beach, we have to up the ante when it comes to our summer skincare routine.
 The sun can cause more damage during the warmer months and while we all love being in the sun, tanning is a no-no. Besides some handy tips, here are some cooling skincare ideas if you do end up with sunburn.

 Sunscreen, sunscreen, sunscreen

 I cannot emphasise enough the importance of this product.
 It has to be the most important one you can ever use.
 On most days, a sunscreen with an SPF of 15-30 works for Australian weather, but in summer you could look for one with an SPF of 40 or 50 plus.

 Apply it before you lather on the moisturiser (another daily habit) and your skin will stay safe.
 Read the label to see how long it lasts and refresh it if you are out for a long time.
 Use sunscreen on all exposed parts of the body like face, arms, legs and torso.

 If you are a good swimmer and enjoy the water, whether it is in the pool or the ocean, protect your skin and hair.
 Have a shower before and after a swim.
 If you colour your hair, try and keep it covered – consider a swimming cap.
 The chlorine in the pool water can severely dry out your hair.